tembo-io/website/docs/postgres_guides/working-with-json-data-in-postgres/working-with-json-data-in-postgres.md

 <img src={Update} width="900" alt="Update" />

-There are many other json functions that you can use to manipulate data in the desired manner.
-To know about more json function, [check their official documentation](https://www.postgresql.org/docs/9.5/functions-json.html)
+There are many other json functions that you can use to manipulate data; to learn more, [check their official documentation](https://www.postgresql.org/docs/9.5/functions-json.html)

 ## Delete JSON data